CIDRAM/CIDRAM/_docs/readme.en.md

 /vault/ | Vault directory (contains various files).
 /vault/fe_assets/ | Front-end assets.
 /vault/fe_assets/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
+/vault/fe_assets/_2fa.html | An HTML template used when asking the user for a 2FA code.
 /vault/fe_assets/_accounts.html | An HTML template for the front-end accounts page.
 /vault/fe_assets/_accounts_row.html | An HTML template for the front-end accounts page.
 /vault/fe_assets/_cache.html | An HTML template for the front-end cache data page.